evgenyneu/swift-badge/README.md

 [carthage]: https://github.com/Carthage/Carthage

 * The badge is a subclass of UILabel view.
-* It can be created and customized from the Storyboard or programatically.
+* It can be created and customized from the Storyboard or from the code.

 ## Setup (Swift 3.0)